cuustard/Year2/211.Software_Design/Lectures/Notes/WK1.LC1.Software_Requirements.md

 ## Types of Requirements And Metrics for Measuring

 There are two types of software requirements.
 Functional Requirements (FR) and Non-functional Requirements (NFR).
-FRs are for services that a system should deliver.
-NFRs specify the quality with which a system delivers its services.
-NFRs are **shall** statements that precisely specify these constraints.
+- FRs are for services that a system should deliver. #keyTermDefinition
+- NFRs specify the quality with which a system delivers its services.
+NFRs are **shall** statements that precisely specify these constraints. #keyTermDefinition

-A requirement document is usually a text document and includes a purpose, scope of the product, and a set of **shall** statements prescribing what the system will do (both FR and NFR).
+A requirement document is usually a text document and includes a purpose, scope of the product, and a set of **shall** statements prescribing what the system will do (both FR and NFR). #keyTermDefinition

 Metrics for specifying Non-functional requirements: